Dragon1 Icon for

 Stakeholder Onion Diagram

 Just defining groups of people as stakeholders has no meaning.
-Identifying stakeholders because of their relationship with the organization and defining that, is very meaning full.
+Identifying stakeholders because of their relationship with the organization and defining them is very meaningful.

 In addition, as part of the enterprise strategy, you can visualize the stakeholders via an architecture atlas with their dependencies and responsibilities towards the products and services in the organization.